RianMontagh/RianMontagh.github.io/_posts/2026-09-23-Improving-and-Exploring-Channel-Conveyance-Analyses.md

 *Figure 7.
 Zoomed in Q and V on rising limb of first peak*

+Even after looking closer at discharge in Figure 7, velocity does not seem to be controlling changes in Q. I expect that when V changes, A is changing in the opposite direction such that Q stays relatively constant.
+This is shown in Figure 9 and discussed further.

 <img width="1640" alt="image" src="https://github.com/user-attachments/assets/c38b569f-d1fe-4d1c-b972-62d591567bc9" />

 *Figure 7.
 Q and A*

 <img width="1602" alt="image" src="https://github.com/user-attachments/assets/797c810c-21b6-43e0-9b30-f4c9fcda1d18" />